Upload APKs, invite testers, and distribute builds to your team instantly — no Play Store review, no waiting.

 Apple's TestFlight is iOS-only.
 AppFlight is the Android equivalent — upload an APK, invite testers by email, and they get a push notification the moment a new build is available.
 No Play Store review cycle and no 14-day waiting.

 No — AppFlight isn't trying to replace Firebase App Distribution.
-The goal is to bring a TestFlight-style tester experience to cross-platform mobile teams, so Flutter developers (and React Native soon) get the same smooth beta flow that iOS teams take for granted.
+The goal is to bring a TestFlight-style tester experience to cross-platform mobile teams, so Flutter and React Native developers get the same smooth beta flow that iOS teams take for granted.
 Android-only teams are welcome to use AppFlight too, but cross-platform is our primary focus.

 Yes.
 The CLI has a CI mode with typed exit codes for scripting and supports non-interactive API key authentication.
 Setup guides for each provider are in the docs.